sourcegraph/handbook/content/departments/people-talent/talent/internship/index.md

 We pay competitively because we want to hire the best people and we want our teammates to be focused on helping Sourcegraph succeed, not worrying about paying bills.
 Internships will be paid and follow the same logic as our standard [Compensation Philosophy](../../../../benefits-pay-perks/pay-expenses/compensation/index.md#philosophy).

 Our interns will use [Rippling](https://www.rippling.com/) to track and report their daily and weekly hours for payroll.
 Our Tech Ops team will help each intern get set up and trained on Rippling during the first week of the internship program.

+Interns will clock in when they begin their shifts, log their breaks, and clock out at the end of their work day on a daily basis on [Rippling](https://www.rippling.com/).
+If an intern makes a mistake logging their hours, they can go back and edit their time entry.

 #### Perks